Avoid Mistakes in Explaining Divorce to Children

 That is something that they have to internalize.
 Kids tend to blame themselves, and typically, they’re not the reason that you guys are getting divorced, so tell your kids that.

 I think it’s also extremely important not to tell them, “It’s his fault,” “It’s her idea,” “Daddy’s been going out with another woman,” “Mommy gets mad and yells all the time, this is why we’re getting divorced.”

 Kids don’t need to know any of that grownup stuff.
-All they need to know, mommy and daddy still loves them, mommy and daddy don’t continue to love one another.
+All they need to know is mommy and daddy still love them, mommy and daddy don’t continue to love one another.
 They do share a commitment to their children, and they want to be parents together.
 That’s what the kids need to know.
 Once they know that, then they can deal with the process a lot better.